US STOCKS-Wall St falls further, bearish signals mount

 investors have anticipated a pullback for some time after

-stocks' strong run to start the year, and moved quickly to book
+stocks' strong run to start the year, and are quick to book

 profits.